msaponja/Manual/Powershell.md

     Compress-Archive                    # Create a new archive/zipped file [PS 5+]
-    Connect-WSMan	                    # Connect to the WinRM service on a remote computer Continue	                        # Skip just this iteration of a loop ConvertFrom-CSV	                    # Convert object properties (in CSV format) into C ConvertFrom-SecureString	        # Convert a secure string into an encrypted standard string ConvertFrom-StringData	            # Convert a here-string into a hash table Convert-Path	                    # Convert a ps path to a provider path ConvertTo-CSV	                    # Convert .NET Framework objects into CSV variable ConvertTo-Html	                    # Convert the input into an HTML table ConvertTo-SecureString	            # Convert an encrypted standard string into a secu ConvertTo-Xml	                    # Convert the input into XML Copy-Item	                        # Copy an item from a namespace location Copy-ItemProperty	                # Copy a property along with it's value
+    Connect-WSMan	                    # Connect to the WinRM service on a remote computer Continue	                        # Skip just this iteration of a loop ConvertFrom-CSV	                    # Convert object properties (in CSV format) into CSV objects ConvertFrom-SecureString	        # Convert a secure string into an encrypted standard string ConvertFrom-StringData	            # Convert a here-string into a hash table Convert-Path	                    # Convert a ps path to a provider path ConvertTo-CSV	                    # Convert .NET Framework objects into CSV variable ConvertTo-Html	                    # Convert the input into an HTML table ConvertTo-SecureString	            # Convert an encrypted standard string into a secure string ConvertTo-Xml	                    # Convert the input into XML Copy-Item	                        # Copy an item from a namespace location Copy-ItemProperty	                # Copy a property along with it's value